Optimizing two-qubit gates for ultracold fermions in optical lattices: Introduction

 These quantum operations have been performed with great precision, the gate durations and fidelities can be further improved using optimal control techniques.
 In this work, we build on earlier work and tools as in \cite{Nemirovsky2021,Singh2025} to optimize fermionic two-qubit entangling gates in a double well based on a one-dimensional (1D) confinement simulation, while controlling the laser amplitude and keeping its relative phase constant.
 To this end, we develop an alternative numerical simulation technique (see Sec.~\ref{leapfrog}) which goes beyond the Fermi-Hubbard simulation in \cite{Singh2025}.
 This simulation method is reasonably fast and allows for adequate precision.
 We benchmark it against the methods in \cite{Nemirovsky2021,Singh2025} (see Sec.~\ref{Bench marking the simulation method}) using realistic parameters from the recent experimental work \cite{Chalopin2025}.
 Our simulation method is then combined with an innovative gradient-based optimization (see Sec.~\ref{Gradient based optimization}).

-Based on the developed simulation and optimization methods, we observe characteristic differences compared to earlier work.
-The 1D confinement simulation highlights a momentum dependence of the interaction energy (see Sec.~\ref{Unitary gate optimization}) which results in a higher interaction strength for atoms starting in different subwells compared to atoms starting in the same subwell.
+Based on the developed simulation and optimization methods, we observe for a unitary gate optimization in Sec.~\ref{Unitary gate optimization} characteristic differences compared to earlier work.
+Exploring this difference in Sec.~\ref{Case optimization}, the 1D confinement simulation highlights a momentum dependence of the interaction energy, which results in a higher interaction strength for atoms starting in different subwells compared to atoms starting in the same subwell.
 This is not directly observable in the Fermi-Hubbard model as it does not consider the momentum information.
 The 1D confinement simulation enables us to optimize the two cases separately (see Sec.~\ref{Case optimization}) which is relevant for important applications in quantum chemistry \cite{Gkritsis2025} (starting from the same subwell) and in the context of quantum simulation and quantum computing \cite{Chalopin2025,Singh2025,Bojovic2025} (starting in separate subwells).
 Finally, our optimized gates are robust against an asymmetric lattice due to a relative phase in the laser control and an error in the interaction energy which occurs due to uncertainties in the effective interaction (as shown in Sec.~\ref{Robustness against system impurities}).
 Moreover, we analyze how the gates are affected by state-preparation errors resulting in three particles in a single double well.

 The manuscript introduces its physical system description and its target gate in Sec.~\ref{The system}.
 It continues in Sec.~\ref{Simulation and optimization methods} with the developed simulation and optimization methods and the corresponding results are detailed in Sec.~\ref{Optimization of Vs, Vl and a in the 1D confinement}.
 The robustness of our gates is discusses in Sec.~\ref{Robustness against system impurities} before we conclude.